vanOosterhoutLab/HybridCheck/use_hybrids.md

 library(shiny)
 runGitHub('HybridCheckApp', 'Ward9250', launch.browser = TRUE)
 ```

-### Deploying the Shiny app on a (web)server
-In addition to being run on a local machine, the HybridCheck app could be deployed on a server and logged into by many people in a lab for instance.
-For more information about deploying shiny apps, visit the [website.](http://shiny.rstudio.com)

 ## Use HybridCheck in R scripts
 HybridCheck is an open source package of R code, and so if you are familiar with R you can install the package in several ways and you can get programming and scripting R code with it right away.
 For example you could install the latest version with devtools: